 A research proposal is your tool to convince them about the feasibility of the project and make them believe that you are capable enough to take it forward.

-Here is the Ultimate Checklist for Writing a Strong Research Proposal
+Here is the Ultimate Checklist for Writing a Strong Research Proposal for PhD

 Developing a strong research proposal requires meticulous planning, clarity of thought, attention to detail and exceptional writing skills.
 Wondering how to begin?
 Here are 7 essential elements that you must include in your research proposal in order to succeed.

-The introductory paragraph needs to set the context for the research.
+The introductory paragraph in PhD paper needs to set the context for the research.
 Also known as the ‘abstract’, it introduces the reader to the subject you are conducting research on.
 This is where you include the background information required to drive interest in your area of study and also explain why you thought it was worth pursuing.
 You can also briefly touch upon your research methodology which can be elaborated on later.

 Think of the introduction as the trailer of a movie – it needs to be succinct and clear enough for your professor/supervisor to see the significance of conducting the research and be invested in it.

-A literature review is an important component as it shows how much knowledge you possess in the area of study.
+A literature review in Doctoral paper is an important component as it shows how much knowledge you possess in the area of study.
 You need to include all the statistical data and evidence available to strengthen the significance of the research and connect it with the larger scheme of things in your discipline.

 Use this space to mention the previous research that has been done on your topic and identify existing gaps – this shows the extent of your research and eye for detail.